"History has taught us that no nation - no matter its

 The Berzerkers are all harothi saurians that take aggression to new heights.
 They rush into combat with no regard for style, enter a berzerker rage and attack with suicidal ferocity.

-Duthelm has a thriving economy mostly due to its extensive geological resources.
+Duthelm has a thriving economy mostly due to its extensive mining of its geological resources.
 Mined metals, gemstones, quarried stone and other minerals are the backbone of the economy.
 It is a mixed system of trade and barter and foreign currencies.
 Rukemian coins seem to the the closest thing to a standard.
 Duthelm law is lenient when it comes to weapons, equipment and other materials which may be purchased, sold and used.
 Virtually no items are considered illegal.
 Almost anything can be had for a price.
-There exists a strong trade in weapons, armor, poisons, medicinal herbs, drugs, tobaccos and the fencing of stolen goods.
+There exists a strong trade in weapons, armor, poisons, medicinal herbs, drugs, tobaccos, slaves and the fencing of stolen goods.

 The single greatest geological resource of Duthelm is the vast deposits of raw Orichalcum which lies within Citadel Mountain.
 This alone accounts for more than half of the mineral wealth of the entire nation.
 It is for this very reason that the Citadel was built here by the Thullian Empire ages ago.